 How can a startup afford recruitment fees on a tight runway?

 Weighing up how to fund your next senior hire?
-Talk to us — we’ll be straight about which model fits, even when it’s the cheaper one for us.
+Talk to us.
+We’ll be straight about which model fits, even when it’s the cheaper one for us.